Your cart is currently empty!

 - Climatic data for the period in which the auditing is conducted

-- Possible archived records with measurements from existing recorders
+- Possible archived data with measurements from existing records

-- Architectural and engineering plans of the plant and its equipment
+- Engineering and architectural plans of the facility and its associated equipment

-- Status of energy management and any energy-saving measures implemented
+- Energy management status and any energy-saving measures that were implemented

-- General information about the plant (year of construction, ownership status, renovations, types of products, operation schedule, operating hours, scheduled shutdowns, etc.)
+- General information regarding the facility (ownership status, year of construction, types of products, renovations, scheduled shutdowns, operation schedule, operating hours, etc.)

 Conducting the Final Analysis